KuraiAndras/Injecter/README.md

 Small library to provide an attribute named Inject, and a service which injects the field, property or method marked with the injected attribute.

-The main usage target is for in frameworks which don't support dependency injection and create classes only with a parameter less constructor.
+The main usage target is for in frameworks which don't support dependency injection and create classes only with a parameterless constructor.
 Examples: WPF UserControl, Unity MonoBehavior, etc...

 This project also provides a helper implementations for use in various .Net client frameworks.